Mcotsar/mcotsar.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

-<p>I am a computational archaeologist specialising in studying cultural dynamics in past societies using a combination of Humanities and computational research methods.
-My research focused on identifying the dynamics of social learning processes, with the aim of understanding how individuals acquired and transmitted technical skills and how they evolved.
-I mostly used during my PhD quantitative methods and modelling to explore the innovation processes behind social learning in pottery production.
-My research requires a profoundly interdisciplinary approach through the combination of different fields, such as anthropology, ecology and computer science.</p>
+<p>I am a computational archaeologist dedicated to unraveling the cultural dynamics of past societies by combining the humanities with cutting-edge computational techniques.
+My work is based on an interdisciplinary approach, connecting anthropology, ecology, and computer science to delve into the complexities of human behavior in ancient times.</p>

-<p> hihi </p>
+<p> Besides that, I love cinema, reading and walking around different places </p>

 <h2>Skills</h2>